mithunvp/ng2Mvc5Demo/README.md

 Using Angular 2 in ASP.NET MVC 5 &amp; Visual Studio 2015

 How to run?
-* Ensure latest NODE is installed.
+* Ensure latest NODEJS and TypeScript is installed.
 * Clone repo or fork it.
 * Open command prompt containing package.json
 * run "npm install" this will install all Angular 2 packages